Boost Event-Driven Tactile Learning with Location Spiking Neurons: Discussion and Conclusion

 In this work, we propose a novel neuron model -- ``location spiking neuron''.
 Specifically, we introduce two concrete location spiking neurons -- the LSRM neurons and LLIF neurons.
 We demonstrate the spatial recurrent neuronal dynamics of these neurons and compare them with the conventional spiking neurons -- the TSRM neurons and TLIF neurons.
-By exploiting these location spiking neurons, we develop several models for event-driven tactile learning to sufficiently capture the complex spatio-temporal dependencies in the data.
+By exploiting these location spiking neurons, we develop two hybrid models for event-driven tactile learning to sufficiently capture the complex spatio-temporal dependencies in the event-based tactile data.
 The extensive experimental results on the event-driven tactile datasets demonstrate the extraordinary performance and high energy efficiency of our models and location spiking neurons.
-This further unlocks their potential on neuromorphic hardware.
-Overall, this work sheds new light on SNN representation learning and event-driven learning, which may facilitate the understanding of advanced cognitive intelligence.
+This could further unlock their potential on neuromorphic hardware.
+Overall, this work sheds new light on SNN representation learning and event-driven learning.